udacity/pdsnd_github/README.md

 Post Your Work on GitHub

 ### Description
-Describe what your project is about and what it does
+This project is about creating GitHub repository for bikeshare project

 ### Files used
 Include the files used